 Calcium and phosphate homeostasis involves interrelated actions of parathyroid hormone (PTH), vitamin D ( the active form of vitamin D is 1,25(OH)2D (calcitriol), and calcitonin.
 These hormones influence calcium and phosphate release from bones (osteolysis) and excretion or resorption from the kidneys or intestines.
 Phosphatonins are recently discovered regulators of phosphate homeostasis (Cavalli et al., 2012).
 Other hormones that can influence calcium and phosphate to a lesser extent or under specific conditions are: estrogens, glucagon, prolactin (lactation only), corticosteroids and growth hormone.
 Pathologic changes in these other hormones can also result in changes in calcium and phosphate levels.

-- Inhibition of secretion: Increased ionized calcium (causes intracellular degradation of PTH), increased vitamin D (inhibits PTH mRNA synthesis and stimulates expression of the calcium-sensing receptor which inhibits PTH secretion – this usually only occurs when ionized calcium is normal).
-Both high and low ionized magnesium concentrations may inhibit PTH secretion (ionized magnesium can be an agonist for the calcium-sensing receptor which inhibits PTH secretion; mechanism is unclear for low magnesium concentrations).
-Alkalemia inhibits PTH (independently of ionized calcium values) and blunts the PTH response to hypocalcemia (Lopez et al 2003).
+- Inhibition of secretion: Increased free ionized calcium (causes intracellular degradation of PTH), increased vitamin D (inhibits PTH mRNA synthesis and stimulates expression of the calcium-sensing receptor which inhibits PTH secretion – this usually only occurs when free ionized calcium is normal).
+Both high and low free ionized magnesium concentrations may inhibit PTH secretion (free ionized magnesium can be an agonist for the calcium-sensing receptor which inhibits PTH secretion; mechanism is unclear for low magnesium concentrations).
+Alkalemia inhibits PTH (independently of free ionized calcium values) and blunts the PTH response to hypocalcemia (Lopez et al 2003).

 Parathyroid hormone has two primary sites of action: the kidney and bone.